directus/directus/docs/cloud/projects.md

 </video>

 At some point, you will want to login and access the actual managed Project.
 You can go the Project's URL directly.
-Community Project URLS are a random string: `abc123.directus.app`.
-Standard Projects offer customizable URLs:
-`some-custom-url.directus.app`.
-Your desired URL must be available, not in use by another Project.
-It cannot be changed after Project creation.

 There also are two ways to access a Project from within the Cloud Dashboard.
 To access a Project from the Cloud Dashboard, follow the steps below.